In light of the uncertainty related to the COVID-19 pandemic, the 2020-2021 edition is designed as follows:

 Engage with experts from the ILO and other international organizations

-The programme was expanded and upgraded to a Master of Laws in International Trade in 2010-2011.
-This decision was taken in recognition of the increasing demand for higher levels of legal specialization and career development in the field of international trade, and coinciding with the decision to establish the Turin School of Development as a unique mechanism for the delivery of joint UN-academic programmes.
+It was expanded and upgraded to a Master of Laws in International Trade in 2010-2011.
+This decision was taken in recognition of the increasing demand for higher levels of legal specialization and career development in the field of international trade, and coincided with the decision to establish the Turin School of Development as a unique mechanism for the delivery of joint UN-academic Masters.

 Students gain the fundamental tools and competencies needed to handle the complexities of international commercial transactions.

 During this first phase, while being trained on perspectives, actors and sources of international trade, students will be given basic or more in-depth knowledge on issues, which will be covered in or will be complementary to the Face-to-Face Phase, respectively.

 During this phase, participants will have access to an on-line platform, through which they will be given the materials, send their assignments and interact in forums as a class, while receiving advisory support from a dedicated tutor.
 Assessment will be carried out on a regular basis and upon arrival in Turin.

 During this second phase, students will learn in class, as well as through individual study and group work.
 Participation in classes is compulsory; classes are held every day from Monday to Friday from 9 am to 3.30 pm.

 This third phase consists of the submission of a final essay or a case analysis by October 2021 (30 pages approximately), supervised by an advisor and by the scientific coordinators.

-The course is structured in three parts: online learning, residential classes, and an individual paper.
+The Master is structured in three parts: online learning, residential classes, and an individual paper.

-This intensive, year-long course combines online and residential work for students at different stages of their careers.
+This intensive, year-long Master combines online and residential work for students at different stages of their careers.

 Students learn by studying, collaborating, and observing practitioners in action.

-The core faculty of the programme is composed of:
+The core faculty of the Master is composed of:

-The combination of academic resource persons and legal practitioners is a distinctive feature of this programme which enables smooth integration of theory with practice.
+The combination of academic resource persons and legal practitioners is a distinctive feature of this Master which enables smooth integration of theory with practice.